 As a FAP engaging financial advisers, you'll be responsible – and liable – for their advice too, and you’ll need to make sure that you’ve got good governance and record keeping procedures in place to ensure all your financial advisers are complying with the new rules.

 I have Level 5, so I don't need to be licensed/I am licensed, so I don’t need to have Level 5 training.

 Both requirements go hand in hand.
 To give regulated financial advice to retail clients after 16 March 2023, you will either be or be engaged by a financial advice provider with a full licence, and you must meet the competence, knowledge, and skill requirements in the Code.
 Having a Level 5 Certificate is a means by which a person can demonstrate they meet the standard in the Code but does not mean they do not need to be operating under a full licence.
 Similarly when operating under a full licence, a person is required to demonstrate they meet the Code either through their Level 5 Certificate or by other means such as by reference to the financial advice providers procedures, systems and expertise.

 There is plenty of help and advice out there, including our financial advice law guide - take a first step to find out more about the new financial advice regime in New Zealand.

-This Adviser licensing: busting the top ten myths (Top 10 Myths) is general information only.
-The names of any third parties are additional resources that you access at your own risk and the FSC takes no responsibility for any third party content.
-The FSC and its employees make no express or implied representations or give any warranties regarding this Top 10 Myths, and we accept no responsibility for any loss, damage, cost or expense (whether direct or indirect) incurred by you as a result of any error, omission or misrepresentation in this Top 10 Myths.
+This Adviser licensing: busting the top ten myths (Top 10 Myths) is general information only and is not The names of any third parties or links provided are additional resources that you access at your own risk and the FSC takes no responsibility for any third party content.
+The FSC and its employees make no express or implied representations or give any warranties regarding these Top 10 Myths, and we accept no responsibility for any loss, damage, cost or expense (whether direct or indirect) incurred by you as a result of any error, omission or misrepresentation in these Top 10 Myths.